THE OWNERSHIP OF THE CEMETERY

 The further discovery in May 2021 of documents confirming that the Owners should have always been aware of the consecrated status of the Cemetery and their responsibilities to maintain access and the right of way as established in documents now referred to as the 1916 Conveyance, has led to further attempts to contact the Owners- see later

 And the 9 questions document

 The letter to Mr S Gohil

 The Friends 9 questions document

-This document was also sent to the Archdeacon of the Blackburn Diocese and the Planning Department of the Ribble Valley Borough Council, at a time when both organisations were in regular communication with the Owner/Developer about his request for an application for de-consecration, and his proposals for revising the planning permission.
+This document was also sent to the Archdeacon of the Blackburn Diocese and the Planning Department of the Ribble Valley Borough Council, at a time when both organisations were in regular communication with the Owner/Developer about his request for an application for partial de-consecration, and proposals for revising the existing planning permission.

-It is not known if either organisation discussed the document with the Developer/Owner, but they were aware of its content and significance.
+It is not known if either organisation discussed the document with the Developer/Owner, but they were fully aware of its content and significance.

 In May 2021, following the discovery of the right of way and access arrangements included in what is now known as the 1916 Conveyance, - see Sale Documents- the Friends again wrote to Mr Gerard and Ms Gerard asking if they would share their plans for the future access to, and maintenance of the Cemetery.
 We have since been contacted by a Mr Ron Dunn acting on behalf of the Owners and hope to discuss access and maintenance issues with him.
 However, we still await the Owners response to our letter of November 2018 but remain consistent in our wish to arrange a direct meeting with either or both the owner/directors, to resolve outstanding issues and discuss the future.